 Syrniki are a traditional Russian breakfast food that for some reason no one ever talks about.
 I am hell-bent on changing this because they are DA BOMB (are we still saying that?) and you should really, really try them.
 Syrniki (pronounced sYr-nee-key) translates to little cheese cakes in Russian.
 They're small pan-fried rounds, primarily made of farmer's cheese.
 They're soft and pillowy but have a satisfying bite that say, pancakes, do not.
 Syrniki are only lightly sweetened and flavored with a hint of vanilla, so they're a great vessel for fruits, fruit sauces, jams, . . .

 Traditional Russian holiday tables always feature the same cast of characters.
-Without fail, these include Olivier salad (a mayo-dressed potato salad), red caviar, and this eggplant "ikra" (pronounced eek-raa).
-Ikra is the Russian word for caviar and according to the interwebs, this roasted eggplant spread served as "poor man's caviar".
+Without fail, these include Salat Olivier (a mayo-dressed potato salad), red caviar (salmon roe), and this roasted eggplant spread - known in Russian as eggplant ikra (pronounced eek-rah).
+Ikra is the Russian word for caviar and according to the interwebs, this spread used to be known as "poor man's caviar".
 I don't really buy this story since caviar was pretty affordable in the Soviet Union - if you could find it, that is - and all men were poor.
 But hey, who am I to rewrite . . .